Radew-lab-pixel/holbertonschool-shell/init_files_variables_and_expansions/README.md

 Task 1 : Create a script that prints hello user, where user is the current Linux user.
           echo "hello " $USER instead of  echo hello $USER , alias user="whoami" | echo "hello "user

+Task 2 : Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
+           PATH=$PATH:./action